Call 01534 733162

 - As your chest and shoulders relax you can slowly move the arms higher (second image), but only move as far as you can keep the forearms on the floor.

 - One efffective variation is to gently push the arms into the floors as you breathe in and then relax the arms as you breathe out.

-This largely comes down to personal preference and what you are planning to do with it.
-We like the 66fit EVA foam roll.
-It is a high quality roll, soft enough to make it comfortable for the posture exercises above but firm enough for other uses such as muscle rolling.
+This will depend on what exercises you are planning to do with it as well as your personal preference .
+We like the 66fit EVA foam roll – It is a very high quality roll, soft enough to make it comfortable for the posture exercises above but firm enough for other uses such as muscle rolling.